Rajashekhar31/Leave-Management-System-NodeJs/README.md

 ![image](https://user-images.githubusercontent.com/87484675/200519258-65b28650-0c46-4738-a2d2-35cad76b4701.png)

-Steps:
+**Steps to run :**

 Open Command Prompt(CMD)

 Next, go to the project folder directory then type CMD to open the command prompt.

-npm install or npm i

-Then, After you open the CMD, type “npm install” in your command prompt to install the npm dependencies and libraries.
+Then, After you open the CMD, type “**npm install**” in your command prompt to install the npm dependencies and libraries.

-Lastly, type “node app.js” or "npm start" in your command prompt to run the project.
+Lastly, type “**node app.js**” or "**npm start**" in your command prompt to run the project.

-Finally, type “localhost:3000” in your browser, type the following code to access your project dashboard.
+Finally, type “**localhost:3000**” in your browser, type the following code to access your project dashboard.